dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 The two-letter STUTYPE codes used by SchoolSite are explained below and are listed in order of precedence for coding each student record:

 * <ins> Charter School student </ins> (CH)- Students residing within the District boundary attending a charter school.
 These students usually do not take classroom space in one of the District’s regular public schools.
-These types of students can be optionally included in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.

 * <ins> Adult Education student </ins>  (AD)- Adult education students are usually not included in a student data file, however if they are they are coded with AD.
 Typically these students do not require a seat in the public schools.
-They are automatically excluded from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.

 * <ins> Non-Public student </ins> (NP)- Students attending a program or school not typically provided by the school district.
 These may be students in a county program or other situation where classroom space is not used.
-They are automatically excluded from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.

 * <ins> Other student </ins> (OT)- This is a miscellaneous student type to be used in cases where no other student type is appropriate.
 Identifying students as ‘other’ can be useful to identify special groups of students who you may wish to include or exclude from projections or redistricting plans.
-These types of students can be optionally included in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.

 * <ins> Alternative Education student </ins> (AE)- This is a blanket term utilized for students not enrolled in a traditional form of education.
 This may be online classes, vocational programs or programs for students with social or behavior problems.
 They are usually identified separately from other students as they do not take traditional classroom space.
-They are automatically excluded from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.

 * <ins> Home/Hospital student </ins> (HH)- Home schooled or students located in hospitals don’t traditionally take classroom space.
-They are automatically excluded from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.

-* Special Education student (SE)- Special education programs can take many forms, from remedial reading and part-day pull out programs to severely disabled students who require special classroom facilities.
+* <ins>Special Education student</ins> (SE)- Special education programs can take many forms, from remedial reading and part-day pull out programs to severely disabled students who require special classroom facilities.
 For use in SchoolSite, the SE code is reserved for the later types of students; those who require special facilities and therefore are not involved in boundary changes and for which you may not wish to include in traditional enrollment forecasting methodologies.
 Students in part-time resource specialist types of programs who are usually mainstreamed with other students in the schools are not considered SE.
 Special education usually represents approximately 2-3% of the District’s student population.
-These types of students can be optionally included in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.

-* Pre-Kindergarten student (PK) or Transitional Kindergarten (TK California only)- Students typically in a program prior to full kindergarten.
+* <ins>Pre-Kindergarten student</ins> (PK) or <ins>Transitional Kindergarten</ins> (TK California only)- Students typically in a program prior to full kindergarten.
 This may or may not be a program a District offers and may only be offered at a few sites.
 The GRD field for either PK or TK must be a value of -1.
-These types of students can be optionally included in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.

 * Independent Study student (IS)-  Students guided by a teacher but usually does not take classes with other students every day.
 These could also be online students.
 These students may or may not require a seat in a public school.
 These types of students can be optionally included in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.

-* Resident K-12 student (RS)- Regular students in kindergarten through 12th grade residing within the District’s boundaries and is not classified as being in any of the programs above.
+* <ins>Resident K-12 student</ins> (RS)- Regular students in kindergarten through 12th grade residing within the District’s boundaries and is not classified as being in any of the programs above.
 These students are the bulk of your student population and are always included in redistricting plans and projections.

-* Out of District student (OD)- students that would be classified as RS but reside outside of the District boundary and attend a District school.
+* <ins>Out of District student</ins> (OD)- students that would be classified as RS but reside outside of the District boundary and attend a District school.
 They should have an inter-district permit.
 These students will only be included in redistricting plans by enrollment or in staffing enrollment projections.
 They are NOT in any resident projection or resident redistricting plan as they reside outside the District.

-* Unmatched student (UM)- Students that would be classified as RS but cannot be geocoded due to incomplete or inaccurate address information in the geocoding process.
+* <ins>Unmatched student</ins> (UM)- Students that would be classified as RS but cannot be geocoded due to incomplete or inaccurate address information in the geocoding process.
 The number of the these students should be a low as possible after the geocoding process.
 These students will only be included in redistricting plans by enrollment or in staffing enrollment projections.

-How Classification Codes are used in SchoolSite Redistricting Plans:
+## How Classification Codes are used in SchoolSite Redistricting Plans:
 There are three types of redistricting plans that can be created in SchoolSite:

-Plan by Current Resident Students
+1. Plan by Current Resident Students
-Plan by Projected Resident Students (i.e. forecasted students) Plan by Current Resident and Enrollment
+1. Plan by Projected Resident Students (i.e. forecasted students)
+1. Plan by Current Resident and Enrollment

 There are slight variations in how classification codes are used in creating each type of plan.

-Current Resident Students Plan
+## Current Resident Students Plan
 During setup for Current Resident Students, non-K12 students as well as the following classes of students are automatically excluded from boundary planning as well as reporting in the plan statistics window:  AD, NP, AE, HH, OD, UM

-During setup for Current Resident Students, in addition to students coded as RS, you have the option of including the following classes of students:  CH, OT, SE, IS, and PK/TK
+During setup for Current Resident Students, in addition to students coded as RS, you have the option of <ins>including<ins> the following classes of students:  CH, OT, SE, IS, and PK/TK